- Home

 Grade 6-8

 View on concept mapA mathematical condition expressed as an equation or inequality that restricts which values the variables are allowed to take.
-All real problems have constraints; ignoring them gives wrong answers.
+Algebraic constraints define the boundaries of what is possible in a problem.

 Definition